matty99/matty99.github.io/blog/_posts/2019-03-23-christmas-piano.md

 "Excellent mister!
 She'll love it, I'll bet"

 He drove everything back, and parked out front.
 Now to get it inside, a bit of a stunt.
-Takes a quick peak home to make sure no one's in, then right back downstairs with a mighty big grin.
+Takes a quick peek home to make sure no one's in, then right back downstairs with a mighty big grin.
 Piece by piece he brought up each part, had gotten it down to somewhat an art.
 Stocatto downstairs, he was having a ball, lento back up to avoid major fall.